Kanga Bush Camp sits beside Kanga Pan in a remote region of Mana Pools National Park

 Usual board basis: Full Board

-Food quality: During a recent visit by a member of the Expert Africa team we found the food at Kanga to be of a high standard.
+Food quality: During our visit in May 2013, we found the food at Kanga to be of a high standard.

 A light continental breakfast is offered around the campfire before the first activity of the day.
-This usually consists of porridge (kept warm over the fire), cereal, toast, coffee or tea.
+This usually consists of porridge (kept warm over the fire), cereal and toast, with coffee or tea.

 Before the evening game drive, there is a substantial high tea.
-When we visited it consisted of an onion, tomato and spinach tart with muffins or homemade cake.
+When we visited it consisted of homemade sausage rolls, cookies and a cheeseboard.

 On returning from the game drive, drinks around the fire are followed by a three-course dinner.
-On our recent visit we had a starter of deep-fried kapenta (a small fish from Lake Kariba), followed by lamb chops with couscous, carrots and beans.
+We had a starter of mushroom soup with fresh bread rolls, followed by curried bream with rice, carrots and salad.
 On cold winter evenings dessert is generally served around the fire and there is also the option of cheese and biscuits.
+We enjoyed profiteroles with fresh cream, which rounded off the meal very well indeed.

 Dining locations: Indoor and Outdoor Dining